scala/scala-parser-combinators/README.md

  * Have a look at [existing issues](https://github.com/scala/scala-parser-combinators/issues)
  * Ask questions and discuss [in GitHub Discussions](https://github.com/scala/scala-parser-combinators/discussions)
  * Feel free to open draft pull requests with partially completed changes, to get feedback.

-## Alternatives

-A number of other parsing libraries for Scala are available; see https://index.scala-lang.org/awesome/parsing?sort=stars